Pierre-Luc Caron

-Pierre-Luc Caron (born August 26, 1993) is a former professional Canadian football long snapper who played for six seasons in the Canadian Football League (CFL) for the Calgary Stampeders and Montreal Alouettes.
+Pierre-Luc Caron (born August 26, 1993) is a Canadian former professional football long snapper who played for six seasons in the Canadian Football League (CFL) for the Calgary Stampeders and Montreal Alouettes.

 Early life and education

 Caron attended Kent School (class of 2012) in Kent, Connecticut.

 University career

 Caron played CIS football for the Laval Rouge et Or from 2012 to 2015.

 Professional career

 Calgary Stampeders

-Caron was drafted by the Calgary Stampeders in the fifth round, 42nd overall, in the 2016 CFL Draft and signed with the team on May 23, 2016.
+Caron was drafted by the Calgary Stampeders in the fifth round, 42nd overall, in the 2016 CFL draft and signed with the team on May 23, 2016.
 He played in 71 regular season games with the Stampeders and was part of the 106th Grey Cup championship team in 2018.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 He informed the Stampeders that he would not be re-signing with the club in 2021 due to his wife getting a job opportunity in Montreal.